Immunity – our natural defence against infections

 These changes and their effects on immunity are incorporated into an increasingly popular theory known as the hygiene hypothesis.
 When we are born, the immune system knows little about fighting infection.
 It is only through exposure to microbes – vaginal birth, breastfeeding, playing in the dirt, sharing germs with other children and contracting infections that immune competence develops.
 With vaccinations, antibiotics and the use of modern sanitising soaps almost universal, our immune systems have lost much of their opportunity to develop effectively.
 Immune energy is instead directed at a range of what should be innocuous invaders in the body – foods we eat and plant pollens we breathe.

 Imbalances in our immune system render us more prone to allergic reactions including asthma, eczema, hay-fever and sinusitis.
 Other pathogens contributing to immune over-reactivity include fungus and microbes.

 So how can natural therapies help?
 Firstly, identifying the areas concerned is a major step in the right direction.

 Choosing the right remedy may lead to faster relief.
 The choice of symptom relief for a cough, for example, varies depending on the type of cough.
 Typically, we find two key types of cough present – the dry and the productive.
 In the throes of a cold or ‘flu, cough is often chesty with excessive mucous and difficulty breathing due to congestion.
 In other situations, a different therapeutic approach is needed.
 Herbal remedies are excellent at treating the specific cough that is causing problems.

-If you have any concerns about your immune system, whether it relates to a respiratory condition or not, arrange to discuss your situation with Dagmar by calling 07 5530 1863 today.
+If you have any concerns about your immune system, whether it relates to a respiratory or other condition, arrange to discuss your situation with us by calling 0468 774 633 today.